If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 BustAMoveSNES-antipiracy.png

-At bootup, the game will attempt to write to SRAM and if any SRAM is present, the game will display the above message.
+At bootup, the game will attempt to write to SRAM and if the write is successful, the game will display the above message.
 An official cartridge contains no SRAM, so this write will do nothing but cartridge copiers always have SRAM present.
-Oddly, the message used is usually used in SNES games as a region lockout rather than an anti piracy message.
+Oddly, the message used is usually used in SNES games as a region lockout rather than an anti piracy message, and ironically enough, the game itself does not have region lockout.

 (Source: Original TCRF research)